ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Derivation of EM

 where $\epsilon$ is Gaussian noise following $\mathsf{N}(0, \Sigma_m)$.

 The independence assumption $q_m|z_m \perp z_{m'}$ (i.e. $\mathcal{P}(q_m|z_m, z_{m'}) = \mathcal{P}(q_m|z_m)$) is reasonable.
 If the measurement association is already given, the association of another measurement should provide no extra information.
 Similarly, $q_m|z_m \perp q_{m'}|z_{m'}$ is also reasonable.
 Given the associations, two measurements are assumed to be independent (unless there is some systematic bias of the sensor).
-The assumption of all the latent variables ($z_m$'s) being independent of each other is not totally valid for a depth camera because the association at one pixel gives away the ray orientation (i.e. the bearing of the camera along that ray) and the association of the next pixel can only be made on a cone with its center line being the ray given by the first association.
+The assumption of all the latent variables ($z_m$'s) being independent of each other is not totally valid for a depth camera because the association at one pixel gives away the ray orientation (i.e. the bearing of the camera along that ray) and the association of the next pixel can only be made on a cone (possibly an oblique circular cone if the first pixel is not on the principal axis) with its center line being the ray given by the first association (the ray of the next pixel starts from the same optical center but rotates around the first ray as the camera rotates while the next pixel keeps the same distance to the first pixel on the image place).
 Nevertheless, for the generative model \eqref{eq: qgenproc}, it is reasonable to assume that the association of one measurement does not provide information to another association ($z_m$'s are independent of each other. i.e. $z_m \perp z_{m'}$) and it also greatly simplifies the derivation of EM.

-To derive EM, we begin with the data likelihood:
+To derive the EM formulation, we begin with the data likelihood:

 Making use of the independence assumptions and denoting $\mathcal{Z} = \{z_m\}_{m=1}^M$,

 where the first equality assumes $\mathcal{P}(q_m|z_m) \perp \mathcal{P}(q_{m'}|z_{m'})$ and the second equality assumes $\mathcal{P}(q_m|z_m, z_{m'}) = \mathcal{P}(q_m|z_m)$.
 Since we have further assumed all the latent variables ($z_m$'s) are independent of each other, it leads to